tdwg/vocab/documentation-specification.md

 **metadata scheme** - a vocabulary used to make assertions about individuals (sensu OWL [OWL-OVERVIEW]).
 Terms (or "elements") in the scheme can represent classes or properties.
 Axioms can describe term properties to form an ontology.
 [NISO] [ISO-25964-2]

-**normative content** - prescriptive parts of a standard that specify that which is necessary to comply with the standard
+**normative content** - prescriptive parts of a standard that specify features, characteristics, or behaviors that are necessary to comply with the standard

 **non-normative content** - informative parts of a standard that provide supplemental information such as history, examples, and additional explanation beyond the information necessary to comply with the standard.